OpenConext-Attic/OpenConext-parent/README.md

 # SURFconext Parent

-This is the parent pom declaring the repositories and the commonly used dependencies in the Dependency Management section.
+This is the parent pom declaring the repositories.

 ## About OpenConext